-Defending champion Angelique Kerber crashes out of Wimbledon
+Meghan, Duchess of Sussex watches Serena as defending champion crashes out

-(CNN)Defending champion Angelique Kerber crashed out of Wimbledon with a shock second-round defeat to American Lauren Davis Thursday.
+Meanwhile, defending champion Angelique Kerber crashed out of Wimbledon with a shock second-round defeat to American Lauren Davis Thursday.

 The three-time grand slam champion lost 6-2 2-6 1-6 to the 95th-ranked Davis.